MEET LYRO - OUR NEW AI CHATBOT

 Read more: Check out this case study and learn how Ad Hoc Atelier boosted their sales using Tidio.

-2. Lead generation bots
+3. Lead generation bots

 These chatbots use their conversational abilities to gather useful info from website visitors.
 They can offer assistance when it comes to the purchase process, provide answers to various questions, and proactively reach out to customers once they make a specific action using chat triggers.
 Of course, these bots can also help you qualify leads.
 They do so by collecting phone numbers and email addresses, getting visitors to subscribe, and more.

-lead generation bots example
+example of lead generation bots uses

 Not only do lead generation chatbots allow you to capture quality leads, but they also improve customer engagement.
 Plus, they help you form lasting relationships with your clients.